ellimacode/cis2430S20/README.md

 ### Running from the command line (without maven)
 * To compile: javac *.java
-* To execute: java ClassName
+* To execute: java Game

 ### Instructions for using the program
 The program will ask the user if they would like to load a JSON file.
 If yes, the user will provide filename to load the adventure.
 If no, the user will be brought to a default adventure.
 The user must enter all lower case keywords on command line in order to play the game.
-The directions are in captial letters (N, S, E, W).
+The directions are in captial letters (N, S, E, W, up, down).
 You can type 'help' to see the valid commands.
 To quit the game, simply type 'quit' to exit.